istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ## Removal of legacy Helm charts

 In Istio 1.4 we introduced a [new way to install Istio](/blog/2019/introducing-istio-operator/), using the in-cluster Operator or `istioctl install` command.
-As part of this effort, we deprecated the old Helm charts.
+As part of this effort, we deprecated the old Helm charts in 1.5.
 Over time, we implemented many of the new Istio features only in these new installation methods.
 As a result, we have decided to remove the old installation Helm charts in Istio 1.6.

 We recommend reviewing the [Istio 1.5 Upgrade Notes](/news/releases/1.5.x/announcing-1.5/upgrade-notes/#control-plane-restructuring) before continuing, because we introduced several changes in Istio 1.5 that were not present in the legacy installation method, such as Istiod and Telemetry V2.